koenraijer/koenraijer.io/src/routes/blog/motivational-interviewing.md

 ## *OARS*: 4 strategies to apply key principles
 - Open ended questions
-- Affirmations that reframe behavior and concerns as positive client qualities.
+- Affirmations help reframe behavior and concerns as positive qualities.
 - Reflections help express empathy and develop discrepancy by strategically mentioning information.
-- Summaries do the same, and can also be used for structuring conversation and prevent resistance.
+- Summaries do the same thing, while also providing a way to structure a conversation and prevent resistance.

 ## *DARN-CAT:* listen for signs of Change Talk
 ### Preparatory signs